Akinyemi-samuel/Course-Hub-Android/README.md

 1. Launch the application on your mobile device.
 2. Choose to browse as a guest or log in using your email or social media account.
 3. Explore available courses, filter by categories, and search for specific courses.
-4. View course details, add courses to favorites, and book courses with the payment gateway.
+4. View course details, add courses to favorites or wishlist, and book courses with the payment gateway.
-5. Manage bookings and view profile information.
+5. Manage bookings, view profile information, and update password if needed.

 ## Contributing